Breastfeeding and bottle-feeding

 Often these health professionals will have access to others who have specialist skills in this area – including lactation consultants.
 You can also access further information and support from the Australian Breastfeeding Association, who have a 24 hour support line on 1800 686 268, and the Raising Children Network who have information, resources and a helpline to assist you as well as helplines.

-Your primary focus is that your baby is feeding – and thriving – whether that be via breast or bottle.
+Your primary focus is that your baby is feeding – and thriving – whether that be via breastfeeding or bottle-feeding.
 If breastfeeding is important to you, access quality information and support from health professionals to give yourself the opportunity (if that’s what you want to do).

 The local health care nurse saw that I got anxiety – mainly from trying to be successful to breast feed.
 They got help for me straight away, they were fantastic and it really helped.